 Matthew 11

 Summary.
 Chapter 11 tells us that after the Lord Jesus instructed His disciples and supervised them for a short while, He went alone to teach and preach in various cities.
-The starting event of this chapter is when John the Baptist sends his disciples to the Lord Jesus to publicly ask Him if He is the One to come.
+The starting event of this chapter is when John the Baptist sends his disciples to the Lord Jesus to ask Him publicly if He is the One to come.
 The Lord Jesus used this event to preach to the crowds.
-His sermon here in Chapter 11 can be divided into four main points.
+His sermon here in Chapter 11 can be divided into four main themes.
 1) Blessed is he who is not offended by the Lord Jesus and believes that He is the Son of God, conceived by the Holy Spirit, and born through virgin birth.
 2) The Lord Jesus tells people about John.
 John was appointed to be born, and he was the messenger of the Lord.
-As a messenger, he preached repentance, baptized the Lord Jesus in water, and testified about the Lord Jesus as the Son of God.
+As the messenger of the Lord, he preached repentance, baptized the Lord Jesus in water, and testified about the Lord Jesus as the Son of God.
 That is why John is greater than the prophets.
 3) Repent and accept the Lord Jesus as God.
 The Lord Jesus clearly tells us that if we do not repent, we will be destroyed in hell.
 4) Come to the Lord Jesus and stay under His blood.
-There is only one name above and under the heavens that can ask forgiveness for our souls and lead our souls, and that name is Jesus.
+There is only one name above and under the heavens that can ask forgiveness for our souls and lead our souls, and that name is the Lord Jesus.

 And it came to pass when Jesus had finished commanding His twelve disciples, He withdrew from there to teach and preach in their cities.